All Episodes

 The media hasn't picked up on it really yet, but this seems deep, wide, and thorough.

-But listen to the second paragraph, it's now well established that in 2016, the U.S. government and others undertook certain intelligence gathering and investigative steps directed at a at persons associated with the Trump campaign.
+It's now well established that in 2016, the U.S. government and others undertook certain intelligence gathering and investigative steps directed at persons associated with the Trump campaign.

-Then it says that uh he has decided that the review of this is going to include both individuals and organizations and non-governmental organizations.
+Then it says that he has decided that the review of this is going to include both individuals and organizations and non-governmental organizations.

-This is a U.S. attorney inside the department tasked with finding out who started this cross-fire hurricane.
+This is a U.S. attorney inside the department tasked with finding out who started this crossfire hurricane.

-And I'm gonna tell you right now, Sean, we're gonna find out the nature and scope of the abuse here, and I think it will be breathtaking in scope.
+And I'm going to tell you right now, Sean, we're going to find out the nature and scope of the abuse here.

-warning that Christopher Steele A had an agenda, that it was an unverified document, that it was politically tainted with Hillary Clinton and her paying for it, and the DNC paying for it.
+A, had an agenda, that it was an unverified document, that it was politically tainted with Hillary Clinton and her paying for it and the DNC paying for it.

-None of that was was factored in.
+None of that was factored in.

-Uh even still going as far as to distance himself from his own dossier, saying he has no idea if any of it's true.
+Even Steele going as far as to distance himself from his own dossier, saying he has no idea if any of it's true.

-That to me renders the entire document unverifiable, and that means those that signed that FISA application committed a premeditated fraud on a FISA court.
+That, to me, renders the entire document unverifiable, and that means those that signed that FISA application committed a premeditated fraud on a FISA court.

 Would you do that?